konsumer/friendstar/NOTES.md

 - Must fight turnip in hole, in forest
 - better fighting would maybe be better (inventory, stats, etc) but I also like the simple "anyone can fight, just don't give up" approach
 - 2 friends to open door
+- BUG: if you kill turnip first, he doesn't get it
+- BUG: turnip should show in house after you talk to Inky (as an indicator you completed quest)

 ## Mike